Documentation

 – Next Ping (in minutes).
 This tells us when to expect the next ping, in minutes.
 60 minutes to an hour, 1440 minutes to a day.
 This should be set to an amount of time slightly greater than how often you expect your process to run.

-We use this internally and for a process that runs immediately, every 5 minutes, we find an ideal ping time to be 11 minutes.
+For a process that runs every 5 minutes we find an ideal ping time to be 11 minutes.
 For nightly backup jobs we use a ping time of 30 hours or 1800 minutes.
 If you are getting too many false positives you can make this time longer.
 Or if you have a time-sensitive process then you can tighten this up and make it shorter.

 2. Sample API Request